rob-blackbourn/dotnet-websockets/README.md

 #### Close

-While either participant can simply close the connection, the protocol specifies a close handshake.
+Either participant can simply close the connection, however the protocol specifies a close handshake.
 The handshake consists of one side sending a close message with an optional code and text reason, where the other side responds with a close containing the same data.

 ## The Implementation